thandipearl/insurance/README.md

 ## Project Overview

 In this project, I performed an exploratory data analysis on a medical insurance dataset to understand what drives insurance costs.
-The dataset includes features such as age, BMI, number of children, smoking status, region, and charges.
+The dataset includes features such as age, BMI, number of children, smoking status, region and charges.

 The goal was simple: uncover patterns, relationships, and trends that explain why some individuals pay significantly more for insurance than others.